sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Fundamentals/Icons_and_Splash_Screens/_index.md

 If you do not want to provide separate images for each density and orientation in your project, delete the folders.
 Then, provide a single default.png file in either Resources (Alloy: app/assets) or Resources/android (Alloy: app/assets/android) to match the dimensions that most closely match the device you expect most of your users to be running.
 Keep in mind that this could result in a splash screen that is stretched or compressed suboptimally for your users' devices.

-Do not use the <supports-screens/> element with the android:anyDensity attribute set to false to disable multiple density support.
+{{% alert title="❗️ Warning" color="danger" %}}Do not use the <supports-screens/> element with the android:anyDensity attribute set to false to disable multiple density support.
 Google does not recommend [changing the default value](http://developer.android.com/guide/topics/manifest/supports-screens-element.html#any).
-Setting this attribute to false may cause undesired behavior.
+Setting this attribute to false may cause undesired behavior.{{% /alert %}}

 #### iOS splash screen considerations